 Berkey Water Filter System: For in home use, nothing beats the Berkey.
 My own Royal Berkey represents a key component of my water preps.
 The Berkey system removes pathogenic bacteria, cysts, and parasites entirely and extracts harmful chemicals such as herbicides, pesticides, VOCs, organic solvents, radon 222 and trihalomethanes.
 It also reduces nitrates, nitrites and unhealthy minerals such as lead and mercury.
 This system is so powerful it can remove red food coloring from water without removing the beneficial minerals your body needs.
 Virtually no other system can duplicate this performance.

-Author Bio: Dan Chiras lived off-grid in Colorado for 14 years entirely off rainwater catchment system.
+Author Bio: Dan Chiras has gardened since he was a tot and continues today sowing and reaping the benefits of his gardening proclivities.
+He lived off-grid in Colorado for 14 years entirely off rainwater catchment system.
 He powered his super-efficient home with solar energy and grew much of his own food.
 Dan continues to live a more self-sufficient lifestyle at his home and farm in east-central Missouri.
-Dan is author of 36 books on a variety of subjects including residential solar energy, wind energy, passive solar heating, green building, and self-sufficiency.
-His newest book is Survive in Style The Prepper’s Guide to Living Comfortably through Disasters.